ErikKalkoken/slackchannel2pdf/README.md

 **slackchannel2pdf** is a command line tool for exporting the text contents of any Slack channel to a PDF file.

 This tool is aimed at end users that want to make backups of Slack conversations or be able to share them outside Slack.
-It will work both in public and private channels and create a PDF file for every exported channel.
+It will create a PDF file for every exported channel and will work both for public and private channels.

-slackchannel2pdf is an open source project and offered free of charge.
+**slackchannel2pdf** is an open source project and offered free of charge.
 Please check attached licence file for details.

-## Usage

-In order to use slackchannel2pdf you need:

-1. have it installed on your system (see chapter Installation)
-2. have a Slack token for the respective Slack workspace with the required permissions (see chapter Token).

-Here are some examples on how to use slackchannel2pdf:

-To export the Slack channel "general":

-`slackchannel2pdf --token MY_TOKEN general`

-To export the Slack channels "general", "random" and "test":

-`slackchannel2pdf --token MY_TOKEN general random test`

-By default the name of the resulting PDF file will be automatically created from the name of your workspace and the name of the exported channel.
-But you can also choose a custom name, e.g. "my_export.

-`slackchannel2pdf --token MY_TOKEN -d my_export general`

-> Tip: You can provide the Slack token either as command line argument `--token` or by setting the environment variable `SLACK-TOKEN`.

 ## Features

-Here is a short summary of the key features of slackchannel2pdf:
+Here is a short summary of the key features of **slackchannel2pdf**:

 - Export of any public and private Slack channel to a PDF file (text only)